sagan/simplegoproxy/README.md

 The format of `_sgp_referer` should be a Chrome extension style match pattern (same as `_sgp_scope`).
 Additionaly, an empty value matches with the "Direct" request, in which case no `Referer` header is present.

 Referer restrictions works even if request signing is not enabled.

+### Origin restrictions

+It works in the same way as the above "Referer restrictions" feature except that the parameter name is `_sgp_origin` and is verified against the `Origin` request header.